Installation requirements are in beta. Review the best practices on this page

 - Installs don’t propagate across batches.
 Each batch ensures traceability for every run within it.
 Because you select the specific inventory you install, ION restricts installs to individual runs to keep inventory tracking accurate.

 - Train technicians on installation requirements.
 The installation requirements on a step are a minimum.
-If technicians install through the aBOM manually, ION asks them to install again to meet the minimum required to complete the step.
+Installing a part through the aBOM counts toward that minimum: ION attributes the install to a run step, selecting the step automatically when the part is required on only one step, or prompting you to choose the step when it’s required on more than one.
 If you aren’t confident your procedures will stay stable, set the minimum installation quantity to zero and list the needed quantity in the step content, so you can make changes as needed.

 Allow run steps to complete without required installin your run enforcement settings.